A Dream Written in Ink

 I did.
 And I never looked back.

-I will forever be grateful to Dr. Joe for giving me my first break, an opportunity which activated my alignment into my truest, highest self.
+I will forever be grateful to Dr. Joe for giving me my first break, an opportunity which activated my soul’s calling.

 My Hero’s Journey

 Like the classic arc of the hero’s journey, I was continually called from the known into the unknown.
-But what I see now is that these adventures weren’t just about external trials.
+But what I now see is that these adventures weren’t just about external trials.
 They were initiations into what I call the monoanimamyth—a journey of inner transformation where every leap outside my comfort zone mirrored a leap of my consciousness.
+This is the hero’s journey as the evolution of consciousness.
 One of those leaps became my first book, A Curious Year in the Great Vivarium Experiment.
-Looking back, I can see that every risk, every failure, every act of courage was not just a story I lived, but a step in embodying the myth that was living through me.
+Looking back, I see how every risk, failure, and act of courage was not just a story lived, but a step into the embodiment of the myth that was living through me.

 MY WORK

 The books I’ve written, and the books I will write, contain the wisdom I wish someone had given me as a young seeker.
-Since they didn’t exist, I had to go out into the world and call experiences to me that were full of agony and ecstasy, and despair and triumph.
+Since they didn’t exist, I had to go out into the world and call experiences to me that were full of agony, ecstasy, triumph and despair.
 Then I had to internalize them, learn from them, transmute them, and ultimately embody them.
-Only then could I organize them into stories and ideas others could relate to, learn from, and hopefully not have to live through the darkest parts as I did.
+Only then could I express them as stories and ideas others could relate to, learn from, and hopefully not have to live through the darkest parts as I did.

 My passion is transformation: experiencing it, teaching it, and writing about it.
 Through the lens of consciousness and human potential, I aim to serve as a vehicle of higher expression—partnering with visionary creators across art, business, and science to elevate global consciousness.
 Whether through books, media, or meaningful conversation, my work seeks to illuminate the intersection where science meets storytelling, and where human beings awaken to their power as conscious creators.